Redividing the Cake: Price-of-Fairness Bounds

-Observations 1-3 imply that a maximizing sequence has a very specific format.
-It is characterized by an integer $l\in\{0,\dots,n-1\}$ such that, for all $k\leq l$, $a_k=1$ and for all $k\geq l+1$, $a_k= 1/k$.
+Observations 1,2,3 imply that a maximizing sequence has a very specific format.
+It is characterized by an integer $l\in\{0,\dots,n-1\}$ such that, for all $d\leq l$, $a_d=1$ and for all $d\geq l+1$, $a_d= 1/d$.
 So:

-where $H_n=\sum_{k=1}^n(1/k)$ is the $n$-th harmonic number.
+where $H_n=\sum_{d=1}^n(1/d)$ is the $n$-th harmonic number.

-The number $l$ is integer, but the expression is bounded by the maximum attained when $l$ is allowed to be real.
-By standard calculus we get that the real value of $l$ which maximizes the above expression is $l=\sqrt{2(n-1)+(H_{n}+1)(H_{n}+2)}-(H_{n}+1)=\Theta(\sqrt{n})$.
-Substituting into the above inequality gives:
+The number $l$ is an integer, but the expression is upper-bounded by the maximum attained when $l$ is allowed to be real.
+By standard calculus (taking the derivative of the expression w.r.t. $l$, comparing the derivative to 0, and checking the second derivative),